For your safety" Privacy Notice for Video Surveillance

 Purpose and Legal Basis of Video Surveillance

-The legal basis for video surveillance is Article 6(1)(f) of the General Data Protection Regulation (GDPR), with our legitimate interests arising from the aforementioned purposes.
+The legal basis for the processing of personal data via video surveillance is Article 6 (1) (f) of the GDPR, with our legitimate interests arising from the aforementioned purposes.

-If special categories of personal data are processed, this is done based on Article 9(2)(f) GDPR.
+In cases where special categories of personal data are processed, this is done based on Article 9 (2) (f) of the GDPR.

-Recipients / Data Sharing
+Recipients and Data Disclosure

 Data Processing Outside the European Union